 Shakes handed Hemi a small leather case with tiny papers and a steel band.
 “This is his leg band.
 It’s pretty self-explanatory.
 Just write your message, attach it, and toss Herschel in the air.
 He’ll find the Gnat, if it’s anywhere on the surface within maybe a hundred miles or so.”

-“How do we get him back though?” asked Hemi.
+“How do we get him back, though?” asked Hemi.

-“Well…” said Shakes scratching his grimy neck with black fingernails.
+“Well . . .” said Shakes scratching his grimy neck with black fingernails.
 “It’s kinda a one-fuckin’-way thing.
 I have to give him back to you in person.
-We might be able to get him to fly over to the Prospect from the Gnat if you were within sight… and maybe if he knew you had some food.”
+We might be able to get him to fly over to the Prospect from the Gnat if you were within sight . . . and maybe if he knew you had some food.”

 “I understand.
 It’s a ‘homing’ pigeon.
 It only goes home.”